-The University confers degrees at the end of each semester.
-Students who are scheduled to complete final requirements for the degree during the summer term may be permitted to participate in the Spring commencement and hooding ceremonies.
+The University confers degrees at the end of each semester and at the end of the summer session.
+Students who are scheduled to complete final requirements for the degree during the following summer term may be permitted to participate in the Spring commencement and hooding ceremonies.